emiljdd/Tweepy-SparkTwitterI/README.md

                import pyspark

 We must first load the necessary parts of pyspark that will allow us to create a SparkContext, which is the initial state to allow Spark functionality.
-Along with that we will iniate Spark Streaming, which will allow us to collect live streaming data.
+Along with that, we will initiate Spark Streaming, which will allow us to collect live streaming data.
 Finally, we will initiate pyspark.sql to allow SQL queries when we are retrieving the tweets for visualization.

                from pyspark import SparkContext
                from pyspark.streaming import StreamingContext